Invesco BLDRS Emerging Markets 50 ADR Index Fund (NASDAQ:ADRE) Short Interest Up 841.3% in May

-Invesco BLDRS Emerging Markets 50 ADR Index Fund (NASDAQ:ADRE) was the target of a significant growth in short interest in the month of May.
-As of May 28th, there was short interest totalling 43,300 shares, a growth of 841.3% from the May 13th total of 4,600 shares.
+Invesco BLDRS Emerging Markets 50 ADR Index Fund (NASDAQ:ADRE) was the recipient of a large increase in short interest in the month of May.
+As of May 28th, there was short interest totalling 43,300 shares, an increase of 841.3% from the May 13th total of 4,600 shares.
 Based on an average trading volume of 19,000 shares, the days-to-cover ratio is presently 2.3 days.

-A number of large investors have recently added to or reduced their stakes in ADRE.
-AdvisorNet Financial Inc purchased a new stake in Invesco BLDRS Emerging Markets 50 ADR Index Fund in the first quarter worth $4,771,000.
-M Holdings Securities Inc. increased its position in Invesco BLDRS Emerging Markets 50 ADR Index Fund by 226.5% in the fourth quarter.
-M Holdings Securities Inc. now owns 81,821 shares of the company’s stock worth $4,607,000 after buying an additional 56,759 shares during the last quarter.
-Citadel Advisors LLC purchased a new stake in Invesco BLDRS Emerging Markets 50 ADR Index Fund in the first quarter worth $2,701,000.
-LPL Financial LLC increased its position in Invesco BLDRS Emerging Markets 50 ADR Index Fund by 204.0% in the fourth quarter.
-LPL Financial LLC now owns 58,337 shares of the company’s stock worth $3,285,000 after buying an additional 39,145 shares during the last quarter.
-Finally, Jane Street Group LLC increased its position in Invesco BLDRS Emerging Markets 50 ADR Index Fund by 580.9% in the first quarter.
-Jane Street Group LLC now owns 33,983 shares of the company’s stock worth $1,913,000 after buying an additional 28,992 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ADRE.
+Northwest Investment Counselors LLC purchased a new position in Invesco BLDRS Emerging Markets 50 ADR Index Fund in the 1st quarter worth approximately $47,000.
+Blair William & Co.
+IL purchased a new position in shares of Invesco BLDRS Emerging Markets 50 ADR Index Fund during the 1st quarter valued at approximately $65,000.
+Wealthcare Advisory Partners LLC purchased a new position in shares of Invesco BLDRS Emerging Markets 50 ADR Index Fund during the 1st quarter valued at approximately $92,000.
+Paradigm Strategies in Wealth Management LLC purchased a new position in shares of Invesco BLDRS Emerging Markets 50 ADR Index Fund during the 1st quarter valued at approximately $129,000.
+Finally, Eaton Vance Management purchased a new position in shares of Invesco BLDRS Emerging Markets 50 ADR Index Fund during the 1st quarter valued at approximately $178,000.

-Invesco BLDRS Emerging Markets 50 ADR Index Fund stock traded up $0.24 during mid-day trading on Friday, reaching $57.07.
-5,032 shares of the company’s stock were exchanged, compared to its average volume of 25,474.
-The business has a fifty day simple moving average of $56.04.
-Invesco BLDRS Emerging Markets 50 ADR Index Fund has a one year low of $38.40 and a one year high of $67.06.

 Invesco BLDRS Emerging Markets 50 ADR Index Fund Company Profile